ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Attester:

-: A device desiring to run an ML model to do inferencing
+: A device desiring to run an ML model

 Relying Party: